streamnative/terraform-aws-cloud/README.md

 You can also disable `kubernetes-external-secrets` by setting the input `enable-external-secret = false` in your composition of the `terraform-aws-cloud` (this) module.

+[^1]: When running Apache Pulsar in Kubernetes, we make use of EBS backed Kubernetes Persistent Volume Claims (PVC).
+EBS volumes themselves are zonal, which means [an EC2 instance can only mount a volume that exists in its same AWS Availability Zone](https://aws.amazon.com/blogs/containers/amazon-eks-cluster-multi-zone-auto-scaling-groups/).
+For this reason we have added node group "zone affinity" functionality into our module, where **an EKS node group is created per AWS Availability Zone**.
+This is controlled by the number of subnets you pass to the EKS module, creating one node group per subnet.
 ## Requirements

 | Name | Version |